seanpmaxwell/Trool/README.md

 Ticket instance in the array.

 - The table has one condition and one action.
 There's also 2 rules: `Set Price - Regular` and `Set Price - Season`.
-Look on row 30 at the operations for the condition and action.
+Look at the operations for the condition and action.
 On the left side of each operation we can see the properties `option` and `price`.
 This means that each Ticket instance object passed in must have getters/setters for the `option` and `price` properties or else an error will be thrown.

-- The first rule `Set Price - Regular` will take the value for `option` and check and see if it's value is equal to the string `"Regular"`.
+- The first rule `Set Price - Regular` will take the value for `option` and check and see if its value is equal to the string `"Regular"`.
 If so, it will apply the action column to the fact.
 The setter for `price` will be called and the value `70` will be passed in.
 The exact same sequence of events will take place for the next rule `Set Price - Season`.
 In other words, if the Ticket option is `"Season"`, the price will be `600`, if the option is `"Regular"`, the price will be `70`.

 - And that's how Trool works!
-If you need to change the price for a Regular or Seasonal ticket over time without bugging your engineers, just have the product-owners (or whoever) make updates to the spreadsheet :)
+If you need to change the price for a Regular or Seasonal ticket over time without bugging your engineers, just have someone else make updates to the spreadsheet :)
 <br>